wakai-megumi/waneem__hotelbooking/README.md

 ```

-This will start the development server on port 3000.
+This will start the development server on port 5173.
 You can then access the project at http://localhost:5173.
+--ports may vary

 ## 🤝 Contribution Guidelines